 School Language Counsellors

+The school has language counsellors available if you need one.
+They can help you if you have a big problem.
 Come to the office if you need help, and we may contact a language counsellor for you.